 About Flatbed Trailers

 Kaufman Trailers manufactures a full line of flatbed trailers for sale in six different unique styles.
 “Flatbed Trailers” is defined as having the deck over the tires with no fenders.
 There are usually stake pockets and rub rail down the sides of the trailer.
 Our standard flatbed line is offered with GVWR’s ranging from 14,000 to 25,000 lb.
 Our heavy equipment models are built with heavy duty pierced frame construction and airbrake axles with GVWR’s up to 62,000.
 We are especially proud of our drop deck line.
 These models feature high tensile, fabricated main frames with 24 ft. of frame depth, and are the standard of the industry.
 Our pavers have heavy duty pierced main frame I-beams and either spring assisted bi-fold 9 ft. ramps or hydraulic ramps.
 This makes for easy loading of paver equipment.
 For really heavy hauling, we also offer Removable Gooseneck Trailers (RGN) in spring and air ride with up to 55 tons of capacity.

 Flatbed: This family of flatbed trailers is offered with 7,000 or 8,000 lb. single wheel axles or 10,000 lb. dual wheel axles.
 The high tensile I-beam mainframe is a single piece, cold formed tongue and frame.
 Single wheel models have 7,000 lb. axles with heavy-duty slipper spring suspension.
 An 8,000 lb. axle/17.5 in. tire upgrade is a popular option.
 Our 10,000 lb. axle, dual wheel, versions are among our most popular models.
 This line is available in a wide range of medium and heavy-duty versions.
 Swing-up loading ramps with a wood or cleated dovetail are standard on every flatbed trailer.
 A pop-up dovetail is a popular option.
-A treated wood floor with stake pockets and rub rails, and a toolbox with a lockable lid are always standard included features on Kaufman flatbed trailers.
+A treated wood floor with stake pockets and rub rails are always standard included features on Kaufman flatbed trailers.

-DELXUE: Deluxe flatbed trailers combine ALL of our best features which include: frame upgrades to heavier main frame and closer crossmember spacing with pierced frame on dual wheel models.
+DELXUE: Deluxe flatbed trailers combine ALL of our best features which include: frame upgrades with closer crossmember spacing and heavier outer rails.
+Pierced frame is an upgrade on dual wheel models.
 A U.S made sealed wiring harness with lifetime LED lighting gives you long lasting value.